radon-h2020/radon-tosca-metrics/docs/metrics/NumShellScripts.md

 ## How to use

-Below an example on how to call the metric and the expected output for this example:
+Below an example on how to call the metric, and the expected output for this example:

 ```python
 from toscametrics.metrics.num_shell_scripts import NumShellScripts